howar31/gsx2json/readme.md

 ## Usage

-First, make sure the target spreadsheet is published to the web, using `File -> Publish To Web` in your Google Spreadsheet.
+1. Make sure the target spreadsheet is publishly viewable to the web, using `File -> Publish To Web` in your Google Spreadsheet.
+2. This package need google sheet api key & google cloud storage admin service account key file for auth.
+  - get google sheet api key from [credentail page](https://console.cloud.google.com/apis/credentials)
+  - store api key in .env file with key name API_KEY
+  - get service account key file in GCP console
+  - store key file path in .env file with key name GOOGLE_APPLICATION_CREDENTIALS
+  - you can also auth cloud storage with other [methods](https://cloud.google.com/docs/authentication/getting-started)

 ### Update about-us page